Feministing: Purpose and audience

 Sisters Vanessa and Jessica Valenti began Feministing in 2004 while working at the National Organization for Women's legal defense fund (now Legal Momentum), where Jessica felt that young feminists were being excluded from feminist discourse.
 She describes Feministing's purpose as "a way to get through the mommy filter" and make feminism more accessible to young women through giving an Internet presence for young feminists.
 Feministing covers topics ranging from outrage on measures to restrict reproductive rights or pay equity to irreverent or bemused coverage of pop culture and art, such as urinals shaped to look like vaginas.

-The writing on Feministing is not exclusively political, but also concerns feminist perspectives and observations from the staff's daily lives.
-Sex and sexuality are another frequent topic of discussion; it is sometimes cited as an Internet extension of the third-wave feminist movement.
-It is popular among young feminists.
-Feministing also has a comments section.
-Readers post (sometimes heated) comments on posts by the editorial board and post their own writing at their community portal.
+The writing on Feministing was not exclusively political but also concerned feminist perspectives and observations from the staff's daily lives.
+Sex and sexuality were another frequent topic of discussion; it is sometimes cited as an Internet extension of the third-wave feminist movement.
+It was popular among young feminists.
+Feministing also had a comments section.
+Readers posted (sometimes heated) comments on posts by the editorial board and posted their own writing at their community portal.